Toy Soldiers (video game): Development

-Downloadable Content
+Downloadable content

 The Kaiser's Battle is the first downloadable content pack for Toy Soldiers.
 The pack adds several new features: French Army skins for all units, two new units exclusive to the French Army, a French mini-campaign featuring three single-player levels and the "German K-Wagen" boss, two new multiplayer maps, a new Survival Mode map and three achievements.
 The pack was released for purchase on June 30, 2010.

 Invasion! is the second and final downloadable content pack for Toy Soldiers.
 The pack adds a new three-level mini-campaign including the "RoboBob" boss, two new multiplayer maps, a new Survival Mode map and three achievements.
 The player will take control of the German Army to fight off new British secret weapons, including Spacemen, Fire Trucks, Space Tanks, Chivalrous Knights, Flying Saucers, and P-51 Mustangs.
 The pack was released for purchase on September 29, 2010.

 Sequels

 Toy Soldiers: Cold War was announced by Signal Studios on March 9, 2011, as the follow-up sequel to Toy Soldiers.
 The game takes an interpretive look into what might have happened had military aggression escalated in the 1980s.
 Toy Soldiers: Cold War features a blend of third-person action and strategy similar to the original Toy Soldiers.
 It was released August 17, 2011, as part of Microsoft's 2011 Summer of Arcade promotion.

-Toy Soldiers: War Chest was released on August 11, 2015 for Windows, PlayStation 4 and Xbox One.
+Toy Soldiers: War Chest was released on August 11, 2015, for Windows, PlayStation 4 and Xbox One.

 HD remastered version

-A HD remastered version of game, Toy Soldiers HD was announced and released on October 21, 2021 for PlayStation 4, Xbox One and Windows, and for the Nintendo Switch released in December 31, 2022.
+A HD remastered version of game, Toy Soldiers HD was announced and released on October 21, 2021, for PlayStation 4, Xbox One and Windows, and for the Nintendo Switch released on December 31, 2022.
 The game was published by Accelerate Games.